oz/cyprio.net/wtf/2009-12-22-talk-nerdy-to-me.md

 ---
-title: talk nerdy to me
+title: "talk nerdy to me"
 ---

 > “These objects are not inherently masculine or geeky; they've been